 The Union of Journalists in Israel is a labor union founded in 2012 by a group of Israeli journalists, joined by a firm belief that journalists must unionize in order to establish decent working conditions and a viable ethical standard.
 In the years that followed, the union has played a key role in securing and defending the rights of journalists from all media platforms, through legal actions and public campaigns.

-In addition to improving wages and working conditions, the union is fighting for freedom of press, ethics and improving the status of journalists and journalism.
-The union of journalists is affiliated to the Histadrut, the biggest trade union in Israel.
+In addition to improving wages and working conditions, the union is charged with safeguarding freedom of the press and ethical standards, and improving the status of journalists and journalism as a whole.

-For more information please use the form below:
+For further information please contact us through the form below: